Hairo03/AcmeCorpDraw/README.md

 ## Sample Serial Numbers

+All valid serial numbers can be found in the serial-numbers.txt file.
 Here are 10 examples from the 100 pre-seeded serial numbers you can use for testing:

 1. `ACME-0JIE-XYX2-N0AT`